 It’s also worth mentioning the risk factor of having to handle chemicals yourself.
 While our products are safe, that’s when they are applied properly.
 Professionals are trained to handle these materials responsibly but the average homeowner may make mixing and application mistakes that could put themselves or others at harm.

-Choosing the Best Tick Control Approach in Allentown, Bethlehem, or Easton, PA
+The Best Tick Control Approach in Allentown, Lansdale, and Collegeville, PA

 When it comes to safety, there really is no room for compromises or approaches that are “OK.”
 You want to know with certainty that you and your family are as protected as possible.